 "Retroactive denial of a previously paid claim" or "retroactive denial of payment" means any attempt by a carrier retroactively to collect payments already made to a provider with respect to a claim by reducing other payments currently owed to the provider, by withholding or setting off against future payments, or in any other manner reducing or affecting the future claim payments to the provider.

-There are instances where claims may be denied retroactively if you received services from a provider or facility that is not in our network, terminate coverage with Ambetter, late notification of other coverage due to new coverage, a change in circumstance, such as divorce or marriage.
-This causes Ambetter to request recoupment of payment from the Provider.
+There are instances where claims may be denied retroactively.
+For instance, if you received services from a provider or facility that is not in our network, terminate coverage with Ambetter, provide late notification of other coverage due to new coverage, or have a change in circumstance, such as divorce or marriage.
+This causes Ambetter of Tennessee to request recoupment of payment from the Provider.

 E) Recoupment of Overpayments